phamthiminhtu/memory-map-app/README.md

 1. Add memories through the web interface
 2. Search for memories using natural language

+## Features to implement
+1. Own your data!
+Host it in your own drive/ storage
-3. View memory connections and relationships
+2. View memory connections and relationships
-4. Export and backup your memories
+3. Export and backup your memories

 ## Technology Stack